opensafely/PSA2021/README.md

-# opensafely202109
+# PSA2021 (formerly opensafely202109)

-This is the code and configuration for opensafely202109.
+This is the code and configuration for PSA2021 (formerly opensafely202109).
+In this project we will tabulate the evolution of the number of Prostate Specific Antigen tests one year before and throughout the COVID-19 pandemic (period 1/4/2019 to 30/6/2021), on a monthly basis.
+On a second phase we will analyse this by different stata/grouping of the data (e.g. different age categories).

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/PedroOliveira28/opensafely202109)